 Infrastructure Constraints

 Infrastructure constraints are one of the significant challenges facing the aviation sector in Sri Lanka.
-The country’s airports and air traffic control systems are outdated and unable to handle the increasing demand for air travel.
-This has resulted in flight delays and cancellations, which hurt the passenger experience and the overall reputation of the aviation sector in Sri Lanka.
+The country’s airports and air traffic control systems are old.
+They cannot keep up with the growing demand for air travel.
+This has caused flight delays and cancellations.
+These issues hurt the passenger experience and the reputation of aviation in Sri Lanka.

 Financial Viability and Funding Issues

 Another challenge facing the aviation sector in Sri Lanka is financial viability and funding issues.
-The high cost of aviation fuel, airport taxes, and other operational expenses makes it difficult for airlines to operate profitably.
+The high cost of aviation fuel, airport fees, and other expenses makes it hard for airlines to make a profit.
 Additionally, the lack of infrastructure development and modernization funding further hampers the aviation sector’s growth in Sri Lanka.

 Regional Competition and Market Penetration

 The aviation sector in Sri Lanka faces stiff competition from other regional players such as India and Singapore.
-These countries have invested heavily in their aviation infrastructure and offer more attractive incentives for airlines to operate in their markets, making it difficult for Sri Lanka to attract new airlines and increase its market share.
+These countries have spent a lot on their aviation infrastructure.
+They also provide better incentives for airlines to operate there.
+This makes it hard for Sri Lanka to attract new airlines and grow its market share.

 In conclusion, the challenges facing the aviation sector in Sri Lanka are significant and require immediate attention.
-Government and industry stakeholders must work together to address these challenges and create a more conducive environment for growth and development.
+Government and industry leaders need to work together.
+They must tackle these challenges to create a better environment for growth and development.

 Future Prospects and Development Plans